isaiahgrey93/programmatic-query/README.md

 ### `fetchOnMount` - `boolean`

-Specify if the query is fired on component mount even when a query handler is passed.
+When using the **_manual query handler_** version of the "children" render prop function above, you may re-enable the default fetch on component mount by setting this value to true.
+This prop has no effect when using the **_default behavior_** version of the "children" function.
 Useful to easily fetch data on load, and allow a refetch via the query handler.

-Uses the `variables` passed as the query prop as the `variable` argument.